SolitaryCipher/ofxOpenNI/README.markdown

 - Do the git magic above or somehow else get a copy of ofxOpenNI into your addons directory
 - Make a new project (in 072 by copying emptyExample folder from the examples/emptyExamples directory into your working path -> something like ofFolder/apps/dev/)
 - Copy the 'bin' folder from 'examples/opeNI-SimpleExamples/' and replace the 'bin' folder in your emptyExample (this is largely so you get the right folder structure and config files)
-- Copy the folder called 'lib' from 'ofxOpenNI/mac/copy_to_data_openni_path' to your 'bin/data/openni' directory of your emptyExample
+- Copy the folder called 'openni' from 'ofxOpenNI/data/osx' to your 'bin/data/' directory of your emptyExample
 - In Xcode make a new Group called 'ofxOpenNI' under 'Addons' (right or control click the 'Addons' Group, select Add->New Group)
 - Drag the 'src' and 'include' folders from inside the ofxOpenNI folder (in your addons directory) into the Group 'ofxOpenNI' you just made.
 - Drag the folder 'lib' from bin/data/openni (the one you just copied) into the Group 'ofxOpenNI'